✓ Updated February 2026

 When is the absolute best time to visit Yosemite if I want to see waterfalls at their peak and avoid the biggest crowds?

 I'm planning to drive into Yosemite Valley.
-What's the deal with parking, and are there any insider tips for navigating it?
+What's the deal with parking, and are there any insider tips for finding a spot?

 Parking in Yosemite Valley can be a real challenge, especially during peak season.
-My best advice is to arrive *before* 8 AM, or even better, use the free shuttle system once you're in the Valley.
-If you do drive, be patient and don't be afraid to park a bit further out and walk or take the shuttle; it's often quicker than circling endlessly for a prime spot.
-Keep an eye out for designated parking areas for specific trailheads too, as they fill up fast.
+My best advice is to arrive *early*, ideally before 9 AM, or consider parking at Yosemite Village and using the free shuttle system to get around.
+If you're staying overnight in the Valley, utilize your lodge's parking and walk or shuttle – it's far less stressful than circling for a spot.

 I've heard about bears in Yosemite.
-What are the essential safety precautions I should take, and are there any local 'rules' I need to know?
+What are the essential safety precautions I absolutely need to know?

 How many days do you need in Yosemite National Park, USA?